 Clinical and School Psychologist

 I am a registered clinical psychologist who provides assessment and therapy services to children, adolescents, young adults, and their families.
 For assessment, I have a particular interest in Learning Disabilities, Attention Deficit Hyperactivity Disorder, and Gifted Learners.
-For therapy, I offer services to children and youth who struggle with a variety of challenges including anxiety, depression and interpersonal problems.
+For therapy, I offer services to children and youth who struggle with a variety of challenges including anxiety, depression, and interpersonal problems.
+I am away on a health-related leave until fall 2020.

 |Services Provided||Cost||Approx. Wait Time|